This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Lower the heat and add the tomatoes, potatoes and eggs.
-Cover the pot and let simmer for about 30-45 minutes, or until chicken becomes tender.
-Add the coconut milk and salt to taste and simmer for another 5 minutes or so.
-Dish out and serve immediately with steamed rice.
+- Add the water to the pot or pan and bring the curry to a boil.
+Reduce the heat to low and add the potatoes.
+(Add the tomatoes and hard-boiled eggs, if using.)
+Cover the pot and let it simmer for about 30 minutes, or until the chicken is tender.
+Stir in the coconut milk and salt to taste, and combine well.
+Serve hot with steamed rice.

 Nutrition